-A rigorous GCSE Options process begins in the Autumn term for Year 9 students, culminating in Options Week in November.
-All Year 9 students undertake a 1:1 interview with a member of SLT, where they discuss their preferences for KS4 study and are guided towards making the most suitable choices.
-In addition to the mandatory core curriculum subjects, students are able to choose three options out of the following subjects to study at KS4:

-GCSEs: Art, Craft and Design Computing Science Design and Technology Drama Food Preparation and Nutrition French Geography History Music Sociology Spanish Triple Science Vocational alternatives: BTEC in Digital Information Technology Level 1/2 Hospitality and Catering BTEC Level 1/2 Award BTEC Sport Level 1/2 Additional English and Maths Mandatory core GCSE subjects: English Language English Literature Mathematics Science (Combined) Religious Studies Physical Education
+A rigorous GCSE Options process begins in the Autumn term for Year 9 students with the final deadline being in the Spring term.
+There is an evening where parents are invited to meet with teachers, an options booklet and teacher engagement.
+All Year 9 students undertake a 1:1 interview with a member of SLT, where they discuss their preferences for KS4 study and are guided towards making the most suitable choices based on their career aspirations.
+In addition to the mandatory core curriculum subjects, students are able to choose three options out of the following subjects to study at KS4: GCSEs: Art, Craft and Design Computing Science Design and Technology Drama Food Preparation and Nutrition French Geography History Music Sociology Citizenship Psychology Spanish Triple Science Vocational alternatives: BTEC in Creatuve iMedia BTEC Sport Level 1/2 Additional English and Maths Mandatory core GCSE subjects:

+English Language

+English Literature